sourcegraph/careers/job-descriptions/software-engineer.md

 We will encourage and support you to:

-- Write pitches for projects that you think should be prioritized.
+- Write RFCs for projects that you think should be prioritized.
 - Collaborate directly with customers to collect feature requirements and resolve issues.
 - Publish blog posts and give conference talks about your work at Sourcegraph.